 (b) to further the interests of its members.

 Membership is open to all writers, photographers and broadcasters actively involved in rugby union journalism, and while it is a UK-based organisation, there are members around the world.
-Applications for membership are welcome, by contacting any of the committee officers listed below.
+Applications for membership are welcome, by emailing email@example.com

 The annual meeting of the Rugby Union Writers’ Club is held every year at Twickenham on Premiership final day, and the club stages a hugely popular dinner in London in January to present the Pat Marshall Memorial Award to the outstanding rugby personality of the previous year and, if considered appropriate, a Special Award for lifetime achievement.

-The personality of the year for 2018 was Johnny Sexton, the Ireland and Lions fly-half, who flew in from Dublin to be a guest at the dinner.
-Previous winners have included Owen Farrell, Eddie Jones, Dan Carter and Emily Scarratt, and the first recipient was Mervyn Davies, the great Wales No.8, in 1976.
+The personality of the year for 2019 was Siya Kolisi, the World Cup-winning captain of South Africa, who was presented with the trophy by RUWC committee member Dave Rogers in Cape Town.
+A video message of thanks from Kolisi was played to the almost 500 guests at the club dinner.
+Previous winners have included Johnny Sexton, Owen Farrell, Eddie Jones, Dan Carter and Emily Scarratt, and the first recipient was Mervyn Davies, the great Wales No.8, in 1976.

 T: 07595 472531